NIE – Número de identidad de extranjero

 Buying or leasing a car

-The bank you choose to open a (non-resident) bankaccount will need your NIE.
-If your ‘Gestor’ (a mix of a lawyer and an accountant) has a good relationship with the local bank, the bank might be willing to open a bankaccount before you have it, but eventually they will need to see the NIE.
-They might be willing to wait a few months, at the most.
+The bank you select to open a bank account as a non-resident will require your NIE.
+If your ‘Gestor’ (a combination of lawyer and accountant) has a strong connection with the local bank, they might be open to initiating the account without it initially, but ultimately, they will need the NIE for verification.
+They could potentially hold off for a few months, maximum.

 Paying your taxes

-Even if your not a permanent resident in Spain you will need to pay some taxes.
-Just like in your home country, there are some taxes and public service you have to pay if you buy or rent a house.
+Even if you’re not a permanent resident in the United States, you will still need to pay some taxes.
+Similar to your home country, there are taxes and public services that you must pay for if you purchase or rent a home.

 What does the NIE document look like?